tuliotoffolo/nrp/README.md

 ## Getting Started

 The source code includes the decomposition-based heuristic for the NRP.
-Note that specific input files are required to execute the solver (available at https://benchmark.gent.cs.kuleuven.be/nrp).
+Note that specific input files are required to execute the solver (available at <a href="https://benchmark.gent.cs.kuleuven.be/nrp" target="_blank">https://benchmark.gent.cs.kuleuven.be/nrp</a>).

 Usage examples: